-For the high reward probability condition (0.8/0.2), the main results were as follows: Standard Q-learning ('social ignorer') reached high accuracy levels of nearly 75% if sufficiently high learning rates were applied (> 0.3).
-Integrating reward and social information reached comparable accuracy only when the same $\alpha^{s}$ was applied to conservative and impulsive $\delta^{s}$ and when the information was integrated instantaneously rather than with a delay (Fig. 8B-D).
-Performance based on instantaneous integration and the same $\alpha^{s}$ peaked at an $\alpha^{s}$ of around 0.25, i.e., at substantially higher levels than the modeled $\alpha^{s}$ for negative $\delta^{s}$ (0.05), suggesting that participants in Study 1 had underweighted impulsive $\delta^{s}$ to optimize performance.
-Imitative learning did not lead to accuracies levels as high as those of standard-Q learning and instantaneous integration (same $\alpha^{s}$ ).
-The worst performing model was instantaneous integration with different $\alpha^{s}$ (Fig. 8C), showing accuracies on average 10% lower than the most successful models.
+For the high reward probability condition (0.8/0.2), the main results were as follows: Standard Q-learning ('social ignorer') reached high accuracy levels of nearly 75% if sufficiently high learning rates were applied (>0.3).
+Integrating reward and social information reached comparable accuracy only when the same α^s was applied to conservative and impulsive δ^s and when the information was integrated instantaneously rather than with a delay (Fig. 8B-D).
+Performance based on instantaneous integration and the same α^s peaked at an α^s of around 0.25, i.e., at substantially higher levels than the modeled α^s for negative δ^s (0.05), suggesting that participants in Study 1 had underweighted impulsive δ^s to optimize performance.
+Imitative learning did not lead to accuracies levels as high as those of standard-Q learning and instantaneous integration (same α^s).
+The worst performing model was instantaneous integration with different α^s (Fig. 8C), showing accuracies on average 10% lower than the most successful models.

 In the simulations with low reward probability accuracy was substantially decreased across all learning models compared to those with high reward probability.
 Imitative learning outperformed all other models while performance of standard Q-learning dropped markedly, which can be attributed to the decreased reliability of reward information.
-Again, within the integrative models we found optimal performance for instantaneous integration using the same $\alpha^{s}$ .
+Again, within the integrative models we found optimal performance for instantaneous integration using the same α^s .
 In general, accuracy in the low reward probability simulations increased progressively with increased weighting of social information.

 The question arises why these effects - higher adaptivity of ignoring social information when reward information is reliable, higher adaptivity of social learning when reward information is unreliable - are compatible with the notion that the observed agent is exposed to the same reward sequence as the observing agent.
 However, it should be emphasized that in our simulations the observed agent did not "learn" from the reward outcomes in a technical sense; instead choice behavior (and thus accuracy) was predetermined (see methods 6.1: 100% accuracy in standard trials, fixed number of errors after punishments).
 Thus, simulated accuracy of social learning was only as good as the fixed validity of social information allowed it to be.
-General inferences about the adaptivity of social information in our simulations onto its manipulation in our empirical studies, the simulation results can be used to evaluate whether participants under- or over-utilized reward and social information in the present decision-making framework: Together, our simulation results suggest that in our paradigm, which was characterized by relatively high reward probabilities, individuals generally over-utilized social information, even though adding social prediction errors to the information that could be gained from reward alone was not necessarily adaptive.
+General inferences about the adaptivity of social learning thus cannot be drawn.
+Importantly though, as we mapped the validity of social information in our simulations onto its manipulation in our empirical studies, the simulation results can be used to evaluate whether participants under- or over-utilized reward and social information in the present decision-making framework: Together, our simulation results suggest that in our paradigm, which was characterized by relatively high reward probabilities, individuals generally over-utilized social information, even though adding social prediction errors to the information that could be gained from reward alone was not necessarily adaptive.

-On the other hand, participants under-utilized information from impulsive choices: Simulations demonstrated that social information improved performance only when both conservative and impulsive $\delta^s$ were integrated with equal weights, with an optimal $\alpha^s$ of around 0.1-0.3 for both types of prediction errors.
+On the other hand, participants under-utilized information from impulsive choices: Simulations demonstrated that social information improved performance only when both conservative and impulsive δ^s were integrated with equal weights, with an optimal α^s of around 0.1-0.3 for both types of prediction errors.